andremfreitas/andremfreitas.github.io/_pages/about.md

 Before this, I did my MSc in Aerospace Engineering at TU Delft, with a focus on numerical methods for fluid dynamics.
 I did my thesis at the Nuclear Research & consultancy Group (NRG) in Petten, supervised by [Alexander van Zuijlen](https://www.tudelft.nl/staff/a.h.vanzuijlen/?cHash=ca8aca12e38995f190218464bde31b5b) and [Kevin Zwijsen](https://www.linkedin.com/in/kevin-zwijsen-86432810b/?originalSubdomain=nl).
 We worked on an in-house anisotropic pressure fluctuations model with application to fluid-structure interaction problems in the context of nuclear reactors.

 My main research interest is Scientific Machine Learning (SciML) with applications in (computational) fluid dynamics.
-Besides that, I am interested more generally in computational/theoretical approaches to studying turbulence and Deep Learning.
+Besides that, I am more generally interested in computational and theoretical approaches to studying turbulence.
+I'm also interested in Deep Learning and its many subareas.

 Feel free to reach out if you have any research interests in common :)